HRV in sport performance

 THE GOAL OF MONITORING OF HRV IN ATHLETES PERFORMANCE

 HRV provides an excellent objective status of the autonomic nervous system.
-The primary goal is reducing injuries, decreasing overreaching, improving player health, increasing adaptation, and learning more about training.
+The primary goal is to reduce injuries, decrease overreaching, improve player health, increase adaptation, and enhance learning through training.
 However, winning requires that talent is available and optimized in performance, not just uninjured.
-The essence of monitoring heart rate variability in athletes is to drive a routine and accountability process for winning.
-The data collected from HRV can guide athletes like a compass to a training program blueprint, but only if the commitment exists with everyone.
-Winning requires talent and preparation, and while only a few can be on top of the mountain, HRV can increase those odds if appropriately used.
+The essence of monitoring heart rate variability in athletes is to establish a routine and accountability process for achieving success.
+The data collected from HRV can guide athletes like a compass to a training program blueprint, but only if there is a commitment from everyone.
+Winning requires talent and preparation, and while only a few can be at the top of the mountain, HRV can increase those odds if used appropriately.

 MEASUREMENT PROTOCOL